JLLormeau/easy-ace-box-4-azure/README.md

 ## Ace-Box source
-- From Dynatrace VPN, copie the ace-box source on your local directory
+- Git Clone the ace-box on your local directory (you need to be connected to the VPN)

       git clone ssh://git@bitbucket.lab.dynatrace.org/aces/ace-box.git